pvcnt/accio/docs/docs/commands/index.md

 These options are ignored by default, but can be included with the `-config` option.
 The goal of this is to package command line options that work together.
 For example, a `run:twice -repeat=2` line in a configuration file combined with an `accio run -config=twice /path/to/workflow.json` Accio invocation in running twice any workflow.

+## Client/server implementation
+The CLI interface is a client to the Accio agent.
+It means that all operations it performs are actually performed by an Accio agent (i.e., a server).
+Which Accio agent to contact is controlled by the `-addr` option, which is available on nearly all commands for this reason;
+it is a very good candidate to be specified in the .acciorc configuration file.
+It also means that a client is not bound to a particular Accio cluster, but can instead communicate with multiple clusters.
+However, clients and agents must be at the same minor version, because the communication protocol between can evolve in a backwards incompatible way.